What is it that you’re looking for?

 We can never allow people or power or position or possessions to be the coins that fill our happiness meter.

-When time runs out on our pursuit or when disappointments come along–and our meter is empty, there is only one thing left–only one relationship that can fill the empty places–just me and God.
+When time runs out on our pursuit, or when disappointments inevitably come along–and our meter is on empty, there is only one thing left–only one relationship that can fill the empty places.

 Deep inside is an emptiness that can only be filled with the One who created us.
-He created this world and all of its beauty for us to enjoy, but we worship IT–instead of HIM.
+He created this world and all of its beauty for us to enjoy, but too often we worship something created–instead of the Creator.

-We think that comfort is a right and that wealth is a prize, but some of the happiest people I have met on this planet live in difficult places and have next to nothing–but they have Jesus.
+We think that comfort is a right and that wealth is a prize, but some of the happiest people I have met on this planet live in difficult places and have next to nothing.
+What they do have is Jesus.
 The joy that comes from knowing Him eclipses our circumstances and gives us HOPE.

-Hope not based on this world and it’s loose change, but in Him and the riches of His eternal plan..
+Hope not based on this world and it’s loose change, but in the King of Glory and the riches of His eternal plan..

 Just as there are two sides to every coin, there are two aspects of God that we cannot ignore.
-On one side we see God’s love–on the other God’s holiness.
-They go together, even though we do our best to separate them, only wanting the love part.
+On one side we see God’s love: His compassion, His mercy.
+On the other side is an aspect we cannot and should not ignore: God’s holiness.
+Though they may seem opposite, the two must go together.
+Doing our best to separate them, we only seem to want the loving part, ignoring God’s holiness.
 Without love we wouldn’t experience God’s mercy, but without holiness we could never have righteousness.
-Because He is holy, we know He is just and good and right.
+Because He is holy, we know He is just.
+And good.
+And right.

 If you read the book of Jeremiah, you will understand why they called Jeremiah the “weeping prophet”.
 When I read this book I can’t help but think of our culture today.
 God used Jeremiah to warn time and again of the consequence of blatant sin against a holy God.
 He offered them a way out, but they not only rejected the offer, they mocked the messenger.
 It was a sad time in history.